Outgoing Arkansas mayor backs casino plan on last day

-The outgoing mayor of Russellville chose his last day in office to express support for a Mississippi company's proposal to build a 600-room, $254 million hotel and casino in Pope County.
+The outgoing mayor of Russellville chose his last day in office to express support for a Mississippi company's proposal to build a $254 million, 600-room hotel and casino in Pope County.

-Russellville Mayor Randy Horton, who was defeated by newcomer Richard Harris in a December runoff, submitted a letter to the Arkansas Racing Commission on Monday expressing support for the plan in spite of opposition from some local residents and a lawsuit over another official's similar support.
+Russellville Mayor Randy Horton, who was defeated by newcomer Richard Harris in a December runoff, submitted a letter to the Arkansas Racing Commission on Monday expressing support for the plan despite opposition from some local residents and a lawsuit over another official's similar support.

 $20 for 365 Days of Unlimited Digital Access